LeHarter/Extracting-translations-from-wiktionary/README.md

 ## Comparisons with other dictionaries
 ### Comparison with Muse
-Please go into the MuseComparison folder.
-There you can see the Muse dictionaries with languages we also available in our dictionarie and the python file overlap.py
+Please go into the MUSEcomparison folder.
+There you can see the Muse dictionaries with languages that are also available in our dictionaries and the python file overlapMUSE.py.
+This file can be used to compare our dictionaries with the MUSE ones.
+It can be started like that: python overlapMUSE.py path_to path_to_wiki_dictionary_file path_to_MUSE_dictionary_file
+### Comparison with Apertium